tuturto/space-privateers/GameDefinition/PLAYING.md

                 CTRL-a         new Campaign game
                 CTRL-d         cycle next game difficulty

-There are also some debug, testing and cheat options and game modes that can be specified on the command line when starting the game server.
-Use at your own peril! :) Of these, you may find the screensaver game modes the least spoilery and the most fun, e.g.:

-    LambdaHack --savePrefix test --newGame --noMore --maxFps 60 --automateAll --gameMode campaign --difficulty 1

-The `--automateAll` option strictly corresponds to the `CTRL-A` command, but most of the debug options have no corresponding commands.

 Monsters
 --------

-Heroes are not alone in the dungeon.
+Heroes are not alone in the city vessel.
 Monstrosities, natural and out of this world, roam the dark caves and crawl from damp holes day and night.
 While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other